 Day 13: Announce & enable

-All-hands note + manager one-pager.
+All-hands note plus manager one-pager.
 Link the top 5 articles.
 Teach search terms employees actually use (vacation, 401(k), maternity leave, mileage).

 All-hands copy: “Your new HR Hub is live.
 Start with PTO & Sick Leave, Expense Reimbursements, Direct Deposit Setup, W-4 Updates, Remote Work.
 If you can’t find something, click Request an Update inside any article.”